lightningdevkit/lightningdevkit.org/docs/fee_estimation.md

 ```

 ### Building A Fall-Back Plan
 Great, we now have a function that will return a feerate, provided by mempool.space, for a given ```ConfirmationTarget```.
 But, there is a vulnerability here!
 What if mempool.space is down or our API call fails for some reason?
 If we're in urgent need of a feerate estimate, we'll need to return *something*.
 In a real production environment, we'd likely have a local mempool that we're sourcing feerates from and, perhaps, one ore more third-party services.
-However, for this demo, we'll hard-code fallback feerates and return those if we're unable to retrieve a feerate from mepool.space.
+However, for this demo, we'll hard-code fallback feerates and return those if we're unable to retrieve a feerate from mempool.space.

 We'll start by writing a function that will return a feerate for a given ```ConfirmationTarget```.
 For simplicity, feerates below are presented as sats/vByte * 250 so that they are easier to read but, ultimately, stored within the cache as sats/KW.
 Note, this function is also a method within ```MyAppFeeEstimator```.